No check on ‘atta’ prices in open market

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Rawalpindi : Now, the poor segment of society has deprived of ‘Roti’ because millers are increasing ‘atta’ (flour) prices day-by-day.
-The Punjab government is yet to fix ex-mill price of flour while millers are taking full advantage of government mismanagement and supplying a 20-kilogram bag of ‘atta’ at Rs1100-Rs1150 and retailers are selling it at Rs1200 in the open market.
+RAWALPINDI: Now, the poor segment of society is also being deprived of ‘Roti’ as the millers are increasing ‘atta’ (flour) prices on a day-by-day basis.
+The Punjab government is yet to fix ex-mill price of flour while the millers are taking full advantage of the government's mismanagement and supplying a 20-kilogram bag of ‘atta’ at Rs1,100-Rs1,150 and retailers are selling it at Rs1,200 in the open market.

-The Punjab government has left public in the lurch and given free hand to flour mill owners to loot poor people with both hands.

-Some four days back, a 20-kilograms ‘atta’ bag was selling at Rs1,000 against Rs805 in retail shops, but now same quality bag is selling at Rs1,200 for some days, thanks to the apathy of Punjab government for seeing the whole drama with closed eyes.
-It merits mentioning here that, no ex-mill price of ‘atta’ has been fixed in the province for the first time in history which has allowed flourmill owners to sell the commodity according to their wish.
+Ony four days back, the20-kilograms ‘atta’ bag was selling at Rs1,000 against Rs 805 in retail shops, but now thesame quality bag is selling at Rs1,200, thanks to the apathy of Punjab government for watching the whole drama with closed eyes.
+It merits mentioning here that, no ex-mill price of ‘atta’ has been fixed in the province for the first time in history which has allowed flour mill owners to sell the commodity according to their desires.
 It seems that there is no government writ.